Louis Gallo

-Four volumes of Louis Gallo’s poetry, Archaeology, Scherzo Furiant, Crash and Clearing the Attic are now available.
-Why Is There Something Rather Than Nothing? and Leeway & Advent will be published soon.
-In 2020, he was invited to interview and perform a reading of his work by National Public Radio’s program “With Good Reason”, broadcast across the country.
+The seven volumes of Louis Gallo’s poetry are Archaeology, Scherzo Furiant, Crash, Clearing the Attic, Ghostly Demarcation & The Pandemic Papers, Why Is There Something Rather than Nothing? and Leeway & Advent.
 His work appeared in Best Short Fiction 2020.
-A novella, “The Art Deco Lung”, will soon be published in Storylandia.
-Chapbooks include The Truth Changes, The Abomination of Fascination, Status Updates and The Ten Most Important Questions.
-He is the founding editor of the now defunct journals: The Barataria Review and Books: A New Orleans Review.
+A novella, “The Art Deco Lung”, appeared in Storylandia.
+National Public Radio aired a reading and discussion of his poetry on its “With Good Reason” series (December 2020).
+His work has appeared or will shortly appear in Wide Awake in the Pelican State (LSU anthology), Southern Literary Review, Fiction Fix, Glimmer Train, Hollins Critic, Rattle, Southern Quarterly, Litro, New Orleans Review, Xavier Review, Glass: A Journal of Poetry, Missouri Review, Mississippi Review, Texas Review, Baltimore Review, Pennsylvania Literary Journal, The Ledge, storySouth, Houston Literary Review, Tampa Review, Raving Dove, The Journal (Ohio), Greensboro Review, and many others.
+Chapbooks include The Truth Changes, The Abomination of Fascination, Status Updates and The Ten Most Important Questions of the Twentieth Century.
+He is the founding editor of the now defunct journals, The Barataria Review and Books: A New Orleans Review.
 His work has been nominated for the Pushcart Prize several times.
-He is the recipient of an NEA grant for fiction.
-Born and raised in New Orleans, he teaches at Radford University in Radford, Virginia.
+He is the recipient of NEA grants for Fiction and Poet in the Schools.
+He teaches at Radford University in Radford, Virginia.
+He is a native of New Orleans.

 “Louis Gallo’s poems are intellectually charged units of voltage (voltage, one of Gallo’s recurrent images, along with wishbones and cupcakes) yet always accessible, always challenging us to think in new ways about commonplaces we all take for granted.
 The primal tone of Gallo’s poetry is cosmic melancholy tempered with bursts of Proustian privileged moments, the anti-voltage of nostalgia sweetened with the hope of wishbones, the sweetness of cupcakes.
 Reading this collection straight through is indeed one of those privileged moments.”